Spectral analysis on standard locally homogeneous spaces: Abstract

 \section{Abstract}

 Let $X=G/H$ be a reductive homogeneous space with $H$ noncompact, endowed with a $G$-invariant pseudo-Riemannian structure.
 Let $L$ be a reductive subgroup of~$G$ acting properly on~$X$ and $\Gamma$ a torsion-free discrete subgroup of~$L$.
-Under the assumption that the complexification $X_{\C}$ is $L_{\C}$-spherical, we prove an explicit correspondence between spectral analysis on the standard locally homogeneous space $X_{\Gamma}=\Gamma\backslash X$ and on $\Gamma\backslash L$ via branching laws for the restriction to~$L$ of irreducible representations of~$G$.
-In particular, we prove that the pseudo-Riemannian Laplacian on~$X_{\Gamma}$ is essentially self-adjoint, and that it admits an infinite point spectrum when $X_{\Gamma}$ is compact or $\Gamma\subset L$ is arithmetic.
+Under the assumption that the complexification $X_{\C}$ is $L_{\C}$-spherical, we show that any compactly supported $C^{\infty}$ function on the standard locally homogeneous space $X_{\Gamma}=\Gamma\backslash X$ can be expanded into joint eigenfunctions for those ``intrinsic'' differential operators coming from $G$-invariant operators on~$X$.
+In particular, we prove that the pseudo-Riemannian Laplacian on~$X_{\Gamma}$ is essentially self-adjoint.
+Furthermore, we exhibit an explicit correspondence between spectral analysis on $X_{\Gamma}$ and on $\Gamma\backslash L$ via branching laws for the restriction to the reductive subgroup~$L$ of infinite-dimensional irreducible representations of~$G$.
+In particular, we prove that the pseudo-Riemannian Laplacian on~$X_{\Gamma}$ admits an infinite point spectrum when $X_{\Gamma}$ is compact or $\Gamma\subset L$ is arithmetic.
 The proof builds on structural results for invariant differential operators on spherical homogeneous spaces with overgroups.